SovereignCloudStack/website/_i18n/en/_posts/blog/2023-02-24-airgapped-scs.md

     Our testing infrastructure deploys multiple [Testbeds](https://github.com/osism/testbed) per day, presumably using the same public IP address for these tasks.
-Official mirrors like [dockerhub](hub.docker.com) or [quay](quay.io) for container images or [pypi](pypi.org) for python packages use rate limits on their APIs to reduce traffic.
+Official mirrors like [dockerhub](hub.docker.com) or [quay](quay.io) for container images or [pypi](pypi.org) for python packages employ rate limits on their APIs to reduce traffic.
 The flipside of this measure is, that our test-deployments break.
 Because of the high frequency and the bulk load of downloads, our IP addresses get blocked for a certain amount of time.